 BJ's Wholesale Club (BJ) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the wholesale membership warehouse operator had lost 1.14% over the past month.
-This has was narrower than the Consumer Discretionary sector's loss of 2.75% and lagged the S&P 500's gain of 2.36% in that time.
+Coming into today, shares of the wholesale membership warehouse operator had lost 4.72% in the past month.
+In that same time, the Consumer Discretionary sector lost 2.06%, while the S&P 500 gained 0.39%.

 Wall Street will be looking for positivity from BJ's Wholesale Club as it approaches its next earnings report date.
 The company is expected to report EPS of $0.75, up 7.14% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $4.39 billion, up 11.33% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.39 billion, up 11.33% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.18 per share and revenue of $16.82 billion.
 These totals would mark changes of +2.91% and +8.99%, respectively, from last year.